 For decades, the iconic lattice pylon has dominated the British countryside, standing over 46 metres tall and supporting high-voltage cables across the nation.
 Now, a new design is taking shape: the T-pylon.

-These T-shaped structures are about a third shorter than their lattice predecessors and occupy less ground space, aiming to reduce their visual impact and improve public acceptance-while still delivering the same transmission capacity as traditional pylons.
+These T-shaped structures are about a third shorter than their lattice predecessors and occupy less ground space, aiming to reduce their visual impact and improve public acceptance -- and delivering the same transmission capacity as traditional pylons.

 While the aesthetics of pylons remain a matter of taste, the T-pylon represents a significant step forward in minimising the grid’s footprint on the landscape.
 You might not love them, but perhaps you’ll hate them a little less.

 If pylons are so unpopular, why not simply bury the cables?
 The answer is both technical and financial.
 The UK’s underground electricity infrastructure is already extensive, but much of it relies on older fluid-filled (oil-filled) cables.
 These cables use oil as an insulating and cooling medium.
-Over time, aging equipment, deteriorating seals, or ground movement can cause oil leaks-posing environmental and operational risks.
+Over time, aging equipment, deteriorating seals and ground movement can cause oil leaks -- posing environmental and operational risks.

 The precise volume of oil leakage is uncertain, but the environmental concerns are significant, prompting a shift toward modern alternatives.